Crossing the Atlantic: How Louise Senécal Became a Fille du Roi

 Seventeen days later, his three children filed suit.

-Read the complete story in Part 1: The Aversion: A Family War Over a Fille du Roi's Estate
+Read the complete court battle in Part 3: The Aversion — A Family War Over a Fille du Roi's Estate.

 Sources